AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headful-headless.md

 ## Implementing the Integration Levels {#implementing}

 There are different tools in AEM available depending on what integration level you choose.
 Each level builds on the tools used in the previous.
+The following list links to the relevant resources.

-* Level 1: Content Fragments and the [AEM headless framework](/help/implementing/developing/headless/introduction.md) can be used to deliver AEM content to the SPA.
+* **Level 1:** Content Fragments and the [AEM headless framework](/help/implementing/developing/headless/introduction.md) can be used to deliver AEM content to the SPA.
-* Level 2: In addition to level one:
+* **Level 2:** In addition to level one:
-  * The RemotePage component can be used to embed the external SPA into AEM where AEM content can be viewed in-context.
+  * [The RemotePage component](/help/implementing/developing/hybrid/remote-page.md) can be used to embed the external SPA into AEM where AEM content can be viewed in-context.
-  * Certain points on the SPA can also be enabled to allow limited editing in AEM.
+  * Certain points on the SPA can also be enabled to [allow limited editing in AEM.](/help/implementing/developing/hybrid/editing-external-spa.md)
-* Level 3: In addition to level two:
+* **Level 3:** In addition to level two:
   * Entire zones of the SPA can be enabled to allow comprehensive editing in AEM.